-BP4, BP3, BP2, BP1, BP0 bits.
+BP4, BP3, BP2, BP1, BP0 bits

 The Block Protect (BP4, BP3, BP2, BP1, and BP0) bits are non-volatile.
 They define the size of the area to be software protected against Program and Erase commands.
 These bits are written with the Write Status Register (WRSR) command.
-When the Block Protect (BP4, BP3, BP2, BP1, BP0) bits are set to 1, the relevant memory area (as defined in Table "Protected Area Sizes"). becomes protected against Page Program (PP), Sector Erase (SE) and Block Erase (BE) commands.
+When the Block Protect (BP4, BP3, BP2, BP1, BP0) bits are set to 1, the relevant memory area (as defined in Table "Protected Area Sizes") becomes protected against Page Program (PP), Page Erase (PE), Sector Erase (SE) and Block Erase (BE) commands.
 The Block Protect (BP4, BP3, BP2, BP1, and BP0) bits can be written provided that the Hardware Protected mode has not been set.
 The Chip Erase (CE) command is executed, only if the Block Protect (BP4, BP3, BP2, BP1 and BP0) are set to "None protected".

-SRP1, SRP0 bits.
+SRP1, SRP0 bits

 The Status Register Protect (SRP1 and SRP0) bits are non-volatile Read/Write bits in the status register.
-The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one-time programmable protection
+The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable protection

-SRP1 SRP0 WP# Status Register Description 0 0 x Software Protected The Status Register and Configure Register can be writter to after a Write Enable command, 0 1 0 Hardware Protected WP#=0, the Status Register and Configure Register locked and cannot be written to.
-0 1 1 Hardware Unprotected WP#=1, the Status Register and Configure Register is unlocked and can be written to after a Write Enable 1 0 х Status Register and Configure Register are protected and cannot be written to again until the next Power-Down, 1 1 х One Time Program (2) Status Register and Configure Register are permanently protected and cannot be written to.
+SRP1 SRP0 WP# Status Register Description 0 0 х Software Protected The Status Register and Configure Register can be written after a Write Enable command, WEL=1 (Default).
+0 1 0 Hardware Protected WP#=0, the Status Register and Configure Register locked and cannot be written.
+0 1 1 Hardware Unprotected WP#=1, the Status Register and Configure Register is unlocked and can be written to after a Write Enable. command, WEL=1.
+1 0 х Power Supply Lock-Down(1) Status Register and Configure Register are protected and cannot be written again until the next Power Down, Power Up cycle.
+1 1 х One Time Program(2) Status Register and Configure Register are permanently protected and cannot be written.

-1. When SRP1, SRP0= (1, 0), Only a Power-Down, Power-Up cycle will change SRP1, SRP0 to (0, 0) state, not include soft reset and hard reset.

-2. This feature is available on special order.
+- 1. When SRP1, SRP0=(1, 0), a Power Down, Power Up cycle will change SRP1, SRP0 to (0, 0) state. - 2.
+This feature is available on special order.
 Please contact PUYA for details.

-QE bit.
+QE bit

 The Quad Enable (QE) bit is a non-volatile Read/Write bit in the Status Register that allows Quad operation.
-When the QE bit is set to 0 (Default) the WP# pin and HOLD# pin is enabled.
-When the QE pin is set to 1, the Quad IO2 and IO3 pins are enabled.
-(The QE bit should never be set to 1 during standard SPI or Dual SPI operation if the WP# or HOLD# pins are tied directly to the power supply or ground)
+When the QE bit is set to "0" (Default) the WP# pin and HOLD# pin are enable.
+When the QE pin is set to "1", the Quad IO2 and IO3 pins are enabled.
+(The QE bit should never be set to "1" during standard SPI or Dual SPI operation if the WP# or HOLD# pins are tied directly to the power supply or ground)

-EP\FAIL bit.
+EP FAIL bit

-The Erase/Program Fail bit is a read only bit which shows the status of the last Program/Erase (PP, QPP, SE, BE32K, BE, CE and ERSCUR, PRSCUR) operation.
-The bit will be set to "1"if the program/erase operation failed or interrupted by reset or the program/erase region was protected.
-It will be Automatically cleared to "0" if the next program/erase operation succeeds.
+The Erase/Program Fail bit is a read only bit which shows the status of the last Program/Erase operation.
+The bit will be set to "1" if the Program/Erase operation failed or interrupted by reset or the Program/Erase region was protected.
+It will be automatically cleared to "0" if the next Program/Erase operation succeeds.
 Please note that it will not interrupt or stop any operation in the flash memory.

-LB3, LB2, LB1, bits.
+LB3, LB2, LB1, bits

 The LB3, LB2, LB1, bits are non-volatile One Time Program (OTP) bits in Status Register (S13-S11) that provide the write protect control and status to the Security Registers.
-The default state of LB3-LB1are0, the security registers are unlocked.
-The LB3-LB1bitscan be set to 1 individually using the Write Register instruction.
-The LB3-LB1bits are One Time Programmable, once its set to 1, the Security Registers will become read-only permanently.
+The default state of LB3-LB1 are "0", the security registers are unlocked.
+The LB3-LB1 bits can be set to "1" individually using the Write Register instruction.
+The LB3-LB1bits are One Time Programmable, once its set to "1", the Security Registers will become read-only permanently.